 A lesser-known fact is that the overhead press is great for bulking up our traps, which assist our shoulders when lifting weights overhead.
 Some people even assume that they’re doing the lift wrong when they finish a set and notice their traps are sorer than their shoulders.
 But that’s the wrong way to think about it.
 With big compound lifts like this, we don’t need to worry too much about where we feel it.
 Both our traps and shoulders contribute to the overhead press.
 If we can just get stronger at it, both our shoulders and traps will be forced to grow.

-The next concern is about building traps that are disproportionately big.
-But again, that’s the wrong way to think about it.
+However, because the overhead press works both our shoulders and upper traps, some people argue that the overhead press will make our necks too muscular.
+But that’s the wrong way to think about it.
 Having big traps will help us lift more weight both in and out of the gym, and then in terms of aesthetics, they’re one of the most attractive muscles on our bodies (study).
 We want big traps.